 Does sugar make kids hyperactive?

-No. Although many believe that sugar can lead to hyperactivity and other behavioural problems in children, several comprehensive scientific reviews have concluded that no evidence exists to link sugar intake to hyperactivity in normal children or those with Attention Deficit Hyperactivity Disorder.
+Although many believe that sugars can lead to hyperactivity and other behavioural problems in children, several comprehensive scientific reviews have concluded that no evidence exists to link sugars to hyperactivity in children or those with Attention Deficit Hyperactivity Disorder (1).
 Researchers have suggested that occasional bouts of excess energy among healthy children may be linked to the excitement associated with special activities like parties, holiday celebrations and recess, not the sweets or other foods served at these events.

 Can someone be "addicted" to certain foods?

-Enjoying foods, like other pleasurable activities such as exercising and laughing, can stimulate a rewarding response in the brain.
+Enjoying foods, like other pleasurable activities such as exercising and laughing, can stimulate a rewarding response in the brain (for example, the secretion of dopamine, which plays a role in the feeling of pleasure).
 This response is not specific to sugars and is not the same as an addiction.
-Evidence suggests sugar does not cause physical dependence or produce the effects of tolerance and withdrawal that is characteristic of an addictive substance.
+Evidence suggests sugar does not cause physical dependence or produce the effects of tolerance and withdrawal that is characteristic of an addictive substance (2).